 Other patients can generally remain at home for management without in-person evaluation if they can reliably report worsened symptoms and can self-isolate for the anticipated duration of illness.
 Some outpatients may be candidates for COVID-19-specific therapy, if available.
 We generally do not schedule routine telehealth follow-up visits for patients managed at home, although we reach out to those patients about whom we have concerns (eg, older adults who live alone, individuals who may not be able to reliably self-report worsening of symptoms) by telephone as our resources permit.

-Prior to prescribing nirmatrelvir-ritonavir, clinicians should review prescribed and over-the-counter medications and assess potential drug interactions.
+•Interactions – Prior to prescribing nirmatrelvir-ritonavir, clinicians should review all medications and assess potential drug interactions using an online tool.
+Although many medications have interactions with nirmatrelvir-ritonavir, some interactions may be mitigated by holding or dose-reducing the co-medication, and some interactions only warrant monitoring.
 Specific drug interactions can be checked through the Lexicomp Drug Interaction tool or the drug interaction checker from the University of Liverpool.

 Please note the treatments for COVID 19 are evolving day to day, so please call our office for any updates or questions.